BadIdeaFactory/skyppy/README.md

 Note – 3.9 is used above but your version may vary.

-If you are using zsh You may also need to alter your `.zshrc` to include:
+If you are using zsh You may also need to alter your `.zshrc` to include something like:

 ```bash
 export PATH="$HOME/.poetry/bin:$PATH"
 ```
+or wherever it installed poetry.